Your money-making expert. Financial journalist, TV and radio personality.

 1. The information on the PCN is wrong or incomplete.
 If the PCN doesn’t contain ALL of the following, it’s invalid:

 2. The parking offence didn’t occur (for example you weren’t actually on a yellow line, or you were loading)

 4. There are compelling reasons

 For a complete explanation of the parking enforcement process (and for an exhaustive list of different points you can appeal against a ticket) go to the PATROL website.

 If you need help, or you’re willing to pay someone else to do it for you, try AppealNow who specialise in aiding motorists with parking fines.
 You can register with them and lodge an appeal within five minutes.
-They have an online service costing from £9.99-25.99 depending on the service which can help you challenge your parking ticket quickly and easily.
+They have an online service costing from £9.99-25.99.

 Personal hearing: This is usually held in a community building like a library and lasts about 20 minutes.
 It’s not a courtroom and things are pretty informal so you won’t need a lawyer.
-An independent adjudicator will listen to the evidence of both you and the council representative and you’ll usually hear the adjudicator’s decision at the end of the hearing.
+An independent adjudicator will listen to the evidence, and you’ll usually hear the decision at the end of the hearing.
 You’ll also be sent written reasons for the outcome within 10 working days.

 Telephone hearing: You may be offered a hearing via conference call which should also last about 20 minutes.

 Postal hearing: If both you and the council agree, the adjudication can take place by post and a decision will be made by an adjudicator from written submissions and documents.